reborg/parallel/README.md

 | `p/split-by`                            | Splitting transducer based on contiguous elements.
 | `p/let`                                 | Parallel local binding
 | `p/or` `p/and`                          | Conditions in parallel
+| `p/slurp`                               | Parallel slurping

 ### How to use the library

 All functions are available through the `parallel.core` namespace.
+Pure transducers are in `parallel.xf`.
 Add the following to your project dependencies:

 ```clojure
 [parallel "0.3"]